 Before you shake your head, think about it.
 Lower prices, fewer crowds, and you can take in a much slower, chilled-out way of life.

-If you need a little more persuasion on why you should be traveling to Croatia out of the regular tourist season, let’s explore a little more.
+If you need a little more persuasion on why you should travel to Croatia out of the regular tourist season, let’s explore a little more.

 Croatia in Winter Time is Peaceful

-There is also less in the way of traffic on the roads, so hiring a car and exploring on your own steam is much easier too.
+There is also less traffic on the roads, so hiring a car and exploring on your own steam is much easier too.

 Cheaper Accommodation, And More Choice

 The Weather is Still Very Mild!

 Winter doesn’t mean freezing temperatures and snow across Croatia, well, at least not all of it anyway.
 The Adriatic Coastline is very mild during the winter months.
 The climate is the Mediterranean, so that means hot, dry summers and mild winters.
-Okay, it might rain, but it’s certainly not going to be a washout by any means.
+Okay, it might rain, but it’s certainly not going to be a washout.

-It’s perfectly doable to sit on the beach and read a book in the sun.
+Sitting on the beach and reading a book in the sun is perfectly doable.
 You might even be able to swim if you’re visiting around October and are down south.

 Christmas and New Year Festivities Are Great

-There is all manner of Advent festivities taking place across the country and at New Year too.
-Experiencing the festive season in a different country will show you a different culture and different customs too.
-The food is also delicious at this time of year, with many festive treats to try.
+Advent festivities are taking place across the country and at New Year, too.
+Experiencing the festive season in a different country will show you a different culture and customs too.
+The food is also delicious this time of year, with many festive treats.

 These are just a few of the best reasons to head to Croatia during wintertime.
-Exploring at your own pace, in total quiet, really will show you the very best of this beautiful country.
+Exploring at your own pace, in total quiet, will show you the best of this beautiful country.

 So, come and spend the winter in Croatia.
 I promise you won’t regret it!